EricZimmerman/KapeFiles/README.md

 It is also possible to attend KAPE training from Kroll instructors.
 Details can be found [HERE](training.md)!!

+## KAPE License

-### NOTE: We have clarified KAPE usage permissions for commercial applications.
+NOTE: We have clarified KAPE usage permissions for commercial applications.
 See details [here](https://ericzimmerman.github.io/KapeDocs/#!Pages\50-Frequently-asked-questions.md).

-# Downloading KapeFiles for KAPE
+## Downloading KapeFiles for KAPE

-To download the latest files, click the "Sync with GitHub" button in gkape.exe or run `kape.exe --sync`
+To download the latest files, click the `Sync with GitHub` button in gkape.exe or run `kape.exe --sync`

-# Contributing
+## Contributing

 This repository serves as a place for community-created Targets and Modules for use with KAPE.

 Please see [CONTRIBUTING.md](https://github.com/EricZimmerman/KapeFiles/blob/master/CONTRIBUTING.md) for guidance on contributing to this repository.

+## Support

+If you need support with KAPE, please consider the following options:

+ * For general questions/discussion, please consider starting a [discussion](https://github.com/EricZimmerman/KapeFiles/discussions)
+ * For bugs, please consider raising an [Issue](https://github.com/EricZimmerman/KapeFiles/issues)
+ * For help with Targets, check the [Targets](https://github.com/EricZimmerman/KapeFiles#targets) section below
+ * For help with Modules, check the [Modules](https://github.com/EricZimmerman/KapeFiles#modules) section below

 ## Ongoing Projects